djsauble/learn-gpui/book/CHAPTER_01.md

 ## What's Next?

-In **Chapter 2: Understanding the Architecture**, we will take a closer look at the core concepts of GPUI.
+In [Chapter 2: Understanding the Architecture](./CHAPTER_02.md), we will take a closer look at the core concepts of GPUI.
 We'll explore the rendering pipeline, contexts, and views to build a deeper understanding of how the framework operates.